skksharif/GGSL-Assignment/README.md

  **Assumptions :**
                **1.Reqres API Limitation – Data resets on page refresh as it is a test API.**
-               **2.Search Option is Limited to Particular page only** **3.Limited Search Scope – Search functionality works only on the currently loaded page, not across all pages.**
+               **2.Search Option is Limited to Particular page only**

 ## 📸 Screenshots